lanceman2/quickstream/developmentNotes.md

 GUI (graphical user interface) would not be so usable one hundred plus setter ports.

-In the code we already have a very fast dictionary for each of the four types of ports (setter, getter, input, output).
+In the code we already have a very fast dictionary lookup for each of the four types of ports (setter, getter, input, output).
 For the case of the GUI making a connection we can made with a patch panel GUI using the port names and port descriptions, that will be represented as a single port to port connection when the patch panel is not displayed.
 A patch panel is property of a super block???
 Extend the connection alias idea making "connection aliases" as a singular case of patch panel port.
 This also necessitates (??) generalizing the port connection API (application programming interface) in libquickstream.so.

 ### Patch Panel GUI